Debts that make tax refunds disappear

 Taxpayers must file a return for the offset to occur

 Sometimes when taxpayers know their refund will be offset, they don’t file a return.
 Their outstanding debt will keep accumulating.
 And because some types of debt are rarely discharged (such as student loan debt and back child support), taxpayers may benefit from filing a return and allowing the refund to pay down the debt.
 They may also benefit from exploring repayment alternatives with their creditors to resolve the underlying debt.

 The Treasury Department can take refunds that include the federal earned income credit (EIC).
 That means that taxpayers who file only to receive the EIC (and don’t owe any taxes or have any income tax withholding) can still have their refunds offset under this program.

 How to find out whether a debt is subject to offset

 Not all debts are subject to a tax refund offset.
 To find out whether the Treasury Department can offset a refund because of a non-federal tax debt, call the Bureau of the Fiscal Service at (800) 304-3107 or (866) 297-0517 for TTY/TDD help.
 Taxpayers who don’t think they owe the debt should contact the agency shown on the Notice of Offset – not the IRS, TOP, or Treasury Department.

 There is a relief option for spouses

 For taxpayers filing a joint return, if one spouse isn’t responsible for the other’s debt, the non-debtor spouse can apply to receive his or her portion of the tax refund back from the IRS.
 The non-debtor spouse would file Form 8379, Injured Spouse Allocation.
-The next installment in this series will provide more information about protecting a non-debtor spouse from tax refund offset.
+See "How to protect one spouse’s share of a joint tax refund when the IRS can take it" for more information about protecting a non-debtor spouse from tax refund offset.